-An assessment of a family's or individual's needs for services must be completed for each new case.
-For cases which were previously assessed, closed, and are re-opened, a new assessment is not required.
-However, an update of the assessment, in particular a current evaluation of family functioning, must be completed.
+A family assessment must be completed for each new case and updated every six months or as otherwise specified in the Department’s Family Assessment and Action Planning policy.
+For cases which were previously assessed, closed, and are re-opened, a new assessment is not required if the case closed within the prior six months of re-opening.
+However, an update of the family assessment must be completed.

 5.03: When Completed

-A full assessment must be completed within 45 working days after the initial contact event/case opening (i.e. the date of a supported investigation, Voluntary Application, or a referral from a court) and includes evaluations of risk to children based on factors identified in the Department’s Risk Factor Matrix.
+A family assessment and action plan, if needed, must be completed within 60 working days after thecase opening (i.e. the date of a completed response, Voluntary Application, or a referral from a court).

 5.04: How Conducted